rust-lang/rust/ARCHITECTURE.md

 - [rowan](https://github.com/rust-analyzer/rowan) library is used for constructing syntax trees.
 - `grammar` module is the actual parser.
-It is a hand-written recursive descent parsers, which produced a sequence of events like "start node X", "finish not Y".
+It is a hand-written recursive descent parsers, which produces a sequence of events like "start node X", "finish not Y".
 It works similarly to  [kotlin parser](https://github.com/JetBrains/kotlin/blob/4d951de616b20feca92f3e9cc9679b2de9e65195/compiler/frontend/src/org/jetbrains/kotlin/parsing/KotlinParsing.java), which is a good source for inspiration for dealing with syntax errors and incomplete input.
 Original [libsyntax parser](https://github.com/rust-lang/rust/blob/6b99adeb11313197f409b4f7c4083c2ceca8a4fe/src/libsyntax/parse/parser.rs) is what we use for the definition of the Rust language.
 - `parser_api/parser_impl` bridges the tree-agnostic parser from `grammar` with `rowan` trees.